So you've ventured into using a business dashboard, and you're even using it to streamline your team's communication efforts.

 Also referred to as a wallboard, the basic premise is that displaying your metrics and KPIs for all to see is the easiest way to keep your team focused on and driving toward the metrics that matter.

 Such dashboards are often organized by departmental goals, and they can also be used in common areas of the office for more informal purposes—such as for sharing company news or hosting events.

 If this sounds like a lot of hassle—and an expensive hassle at that—I promise you it’s not.

-First, our starter plan begins at $19/month.
+First, our basic plan is very affordable.
 With that, and assuming you've got a television, you can use a variety of free services to start streaming your real-time dashboard.

 One of our favorite connection solutions is Rise Vision.
 It's how Humix, one of our partners, streams their dashboards (the image above is their dashboard).

 Rise Vision is an online digital signage software that allows you to stream your Klipfolio dashboard to any TV.

 We love Rise Vision because it’s easy to set up and if you already have a media player and TV monitor, it’s free!
 That’s right, unlimited displays, presentations and users with a free account.